 Skateboarding or Cycling:

-There’s nothing better than cruising through a shore point on a skateboard or bicycle.
+There’s nothing better than cruising through a shore point on a skateboard or electric bicycles.
 Both activities allow you to work on your leg muscles and your level of cardiovascular activity.
 Of course, it’s important to consider the terrain you’re riding on.
 After all, riding a bicycle downhill is less intense than riding one uphill, causing your heart rate to level off or increase, respectively.
 On average, skateboarding can burn 350 calories per hour and you can start by using the best kid’s skateboards to start learning (find more details here).

 Weightlifting at the gym is great, but you can work the same muscles while enjoying the great outdoors!
 Kayaking is reliant on you to paddle and steer your way around, working your biceps, triceps, and shoulders.
 Pack a picnic and plan a trip across a local river, or take some Sea Kayak Explorer out to sea and enjoy the openness of the ocean.
 In just 30 minutes of kayaking, you can burn about 200 calories, but you’re also building muscle strength, which will allow you to burn more calories in the long-run.

 If surfing or kayaking aren’t quite your thing, you can still be physical at the beach.
 Regularly swimming is a great way to lose fat and work on your cardio.
 The best part about swimming is that you’re not covered in sweat, and when you’re ready to stop, you’re already in the water.
 As with any activity, the intensity at which you swim determines how many calories you burn, but in only 30 minutes of intense swimming you can burn around 500 calories.